 ● Frequent urinary tract infections or any symptoms involving the child’s genitals may sometimes indicate a child has been sexually abused.
 However, it could also mean your child has a medical condition requiring treatment, so you should seek medical advice immediately.

 ● Bed wetting or nightmares, thumb sucking, or other signs of regression may be related to abuse or neglect.

 ● A child with knowledge or curiosity about sex that seems too advanced for their age may have been abused by an adult.

 ● If your child is consistently hungry, thirsty, or has an unchanged diaper when you pick them up, they may not be getting appropriate care.

-If your child has suffered harm due to negligence, abuse, or neglect in a childcare facility, please contact Auger & Auger Personal Injury Lawyers for a free consultation.
+If your child has suffered harm due to negligence, abuse, or neglect in a childcare facility, please contact Auger & Auger Accident and Injury Lawyers for a free consultation.
 You may be able to seek compensation for your child’s medical bills, both current and future.
 This also includes therapy if they suffered mental health effects like anxiety as the result of this negligence.
 Additionally, your child’s pain and suffering may be another damage.

 The law allows one annual unannounced licensed inspector visit to all childcare homes — resulting in more than 70 operations being closed since its enactment.
 In Greenville, you can report the neglect or abuse of a child by parents, guardians, caretakers, or other relatives to the Department of Social Services.

 Auger & Auger is a family firm dedicated to doing its part in making childcare homes and facilities safer for the community’s parents.
 If your child has been seriously injured at a daycare center — please get in touch with our Greenville childcare accident lawyer immediately.
 Your child, no matter how young, has legal rights and an expectation of health and safety.
 We will work tirelessly to ensure those rights are protected.